gosre/php-mvc/README.md

 # php-mvc
-A lightweight model-view-controller for PHP.
+A lightweight model-view-controller framework for PHP.
 Does not completely adhere to mvc standards and includes some personal customizations.